Kitura/swift-ubuntu-docker/README.md

 # Swift Ubuntu v15.10 - Docker
-This repo contains the Dockerfile for creating the Swift Ubuntu Docker image our development team uses for development and testing of Swift applications on the Linux Ubuntu (v15.10) OS.
+Docker image with the the latest Swift binaries (DEVELOPMENT-SNAPSHOT-2016-02-08-a) and its dependencies.
+Our development team uses this image for development and testing of Swift applications on the Linux Ubuntu (v15.10) OS.